camunda/camunda-docs-manual/content/installation/standalone-webapplication.md

 ---

-This document will guide you through the installation and configuration of the camunda standalone web application.
+This document will guide you through the installation and configuration of the Camunda standalone web application.
 The Camunda web application combines [Cockpit]({{< relref "user-guide/cockpit/index.md" >}}) and [Tasklist]({{< relref "user-guide/tasklist/index.md" >}}).
 The web application is self-contained and includes an [embedded process engine]({{< relref "user-guide/introduction/architecture.md#embedded-process-engine" >}}), which is configured inside the application.
 The process engine is configured using the
 Spring Framework and will automatically start when the application is deployed.
 The process engine must be configured to connect to a database (see the [database configuration]({{< relref "#database-configuration" >}}) section).
 By default the process engine will use a built-in identity service, which can be replaced with LDAP (see the [LDAP configuration]({{< relref "#ldap-configuration" >}}) section).

-> Note: Since the camunda standalone web application uses an [embedded process engine]({{< relref "user-guide/introduction/architecture.md#embedded-process-engine" >}}) it must not be installed to an application server from a camunda distribution download.
-Application servers contained in camunda distributions already provide a [shared process engine]({{< relref "user-guide/introduction/architecture.md#shared-container-managed-process-engine" >}})
+> Note: Since the Camunda standalone web application uses an [embedded process engine]({{< relref "user-guide/introduction/architecture.md#embedded-process-engine" >}}) it must not be installed to an application server from a Camunda distribution download.
+Application servers contained in Camunda distributions already provide a [shared process engine]({{< relref "user-guide/introduction/architecture.md#shared-container-managed-process-engine" >}})

 # Download

-Download the camunda standalone webapp matching your application server from our [download page](http://camunda.org/download).
+Download the Camunda standalone webapp matching your application server from our [download page](http://camunda.org/download).
 Enterprise subscription customers use the [enterprise download page](ref:/enterprise/#downloads).